flowground/amazonaws-com-glue-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### StartCrawler
-### Starts a crawl using the specified crawler, regardless of what is scheduled.
-If the crawler is already running, returns a <a href="https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-exceptions.html#aws-glue-api-exceptions-CrawlerRunningException">CrawlerRunningException</a>.
+> Starts a crawl using the specified crawler, regardless of what is scheduled.
+If the crawler is already running, returns a <a href="https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-exceptions.html#aws-glue-api-exceptions-CrawlerRunningException">CrawlerRunningException</a>.<br/>

 #### Input Parameters
 * `Action` - _required_